 RSV and hMPV illness manifest similarly.
-The most recognizable clinical syndromes are bronchiolitis (see Bronchiolitis) and pneumonia (see Overview of Pneumonia).
+The most recognizable clinical syndromes are bronchiolitis Bronchiolitis Bronchiolitis is an acute viral infection of the lower respiratory tract affecting infants 24 months and is characterized by respiratory distress, wheezing, and/or crackles.
+Diagnosis is suspected... read more and pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Initial diagnosis is usually based on chest x-ray and clinical findings.
+Causes, symptoms, treatment, preventive measures, and... read more .
 These illnesses typically begin with upper respiratory symptoms and fever, then progress over several days to dyspnea, cough, wheezing, and/or crackles on chest auscultation.
-Apnea may be the initial symptom of RSV in infants < 6 mo.
+Apnea may be the initial symptom of RSV in infants < 6 months.
 In healthy adults and older children, illness is usually mild and may be inapparent or manifested only as an afebrile common cold.
 However, severe disease may develop in the following:

 RSV (and possibly hMPV) infection is suspected in infants and young children with bronchiolitis or pneumonia during RSV season.
 Because antiviral treatment is not typically recommended, a specific laboratory diagnosis is unnecessary for patient management.
 However, a laboratory diagnosis may facilitate hospital infection control by allowing segregation of children infected with the same virus.
 Rapid antigen tests with high sensitivities for RSV and other respiratory viruses are available for use in children; nasal washings or swabs are used.
 These tests are less sensitive in adults.
 Molecular diagnostic assays such as RT-PCR have improved sensitivity and are generally available as single or multiplex assays.